nguyenttleo/Snake/README.md

 # Snake Game

-Welcome to the visually stunning Snake Game!
 This classic game is built using the Pygame library and offers a fun and addictive gameplay experience.

 ## How to Play